conwayok/shuo/README.md

 # Usage

-Once shuo3 is up and running, visit http://localhost:8081/swagger-ui/index.html for api docs.
+Once shuo is up and running, visit http://localhost:8081/swagger-ui/index.html for api docs.

 Frontend is available at http://localhost:8081/index.html.